 Judi Shields – Secretary

 RN, RM, Masters of Advanced Practice Nursing Emergency, Bachelor of Nursing, Post Grad Certificates in Emergency, Aviation Nursing and Primary Health Care.

 Judi Shields first commenced Flight Nursing in 1988 in completing a 3 month orientation to Flight Nursing in Gove.
 She was hooked and commenced as a full time Flight Nurse in Darwin in 1990.
 Judi has a background in Paediatrics, Midwifery, Emergency, Indigenous Health and Remote Area Nursing.

 Judi participated as a committee member for ASA and as a member of the Aerospace Nursing section of Aerospace Medical Association.
 Judi has presented her research regarding Fatigue at International and National scientific meetings.
-As a Flight Nurse, Judi worked for the Northern Territory Aerial Medical Service, the Royal Flying Doctor Service (Qld) and as a guest lecturer of the South Australia University to rewrite the Aviation Nursing Course number two.
+As a Flight Nurse, Judi worked for the Northern Territory Aerial Medical Service, the Royal Flying Doctor Service (Qld).
+She was a guest lecturer of the South Australia University to rewrite the Aviation Nursing Course number two.
 Judi remains passionate about standards for Flight Nursing Practice, Fatigue engendered by Air Medical Crews in the Aviation/Transport environments and ‘Closing the gap’.

 Judi currently works as a Clinical Nurse for Retrieval Services Queensland.